libriscv/docs/docs/godot/sandbox.md

 ![attach signal](/img/sandbox/attach_signal.png)

 It's possible to attach signals directly to a Node like you usually would do with GDScript when the script is directly embedded.

-## Guarantees

-A sandbox currently gives these guarantees:

-- Execution will eventually time out
-	- This prevents infinite loops
-- Memory and resource usage is restricted
-	- A sandbox instance is limited from creating too many resources during a function call
-- Memory safety
-	- The host game client or server is protected from misbehaving programs

-These limits can be configured in the Editors inspector.